Dr-M-ELBA/BIO729P/Practical_3/Example_report.md

 Writing the results section is possibly the easiest of all the sections.
 A good template is:

-when I..., I found/saw/observed/discovered...., Therefore/thus/hence....
+when I...changed/compared/pre-processed, I found/saw/observed/discovered...., Therefore/thus/hence....

 For example: